lrq3000/pyFileFixity/README.rst

 Quickstart
 ----------

-Runs on Python 2.7.10 and on PyPy (not yet ported to Python 3 but the libraries are already compatible).
+Runs on Python 3 up to Python 3.12-alpha3.
+Both PyPy 3 and PyPy 2 are supported.
+Older versions such as Python 2.7.10 are still being automatically unit tested with continuous integration but support can be dropped at any moment.

 - To generate a monitoring database (to later check if files were changed, but no possibility of repairing):